Tuesday, November 29, 2011

 Jack Body - Suara: Environmental Music From Java (1978-1990)

-Jack Body is often considered the most accomplished of living NZ composers, in terms of his national and international standing.
+Jack Body was often considered the most accomplished of late 20th century NZ composers, in terms of his national and international standing.
 His work has remained experimental from the beginning, though not relentlessly intimidating to the public, as shown by his most enduring composition: the theme song to the soap opera 'Close to Home.'
 His work never seems to stray from celebrating the beautiful in sound.
 Like John Cousins, many of his compositions involve manipulated field recordings and human voice, but rather than devising from these an unsettling alien soundtrack, Body finds lyricism and musicality in his sources.

 Balloon Squeaker